spacemeshos/go-spacemesh/merkle/readme.md

 # Design Notes
+A merkle tree supporting CRUD ops for user (k,v) data backed by a (k,v) data store.
+Note that this is actually more accrurely named trie which is different form the classic definition of a markle tree - a complete binary tree with values at leaves where each pointer from parent to child is a hash of the child's value  and a non-leaf value is a hash of the union of is pointers to children.

 ## Terms
 - `User data domain`: client stored data (k,v).
 - `Tree data domain`: data use internally in the tree without client awareness.
 - `v`: user data domain value. a bin_encode(of any data)